Ocinje

 Ocinje ([ˈoːtsinjɛ]; in older sources also Ocinja, Gedőudvar, Guzenhof or Guitzendorf, Prekmurje Slovene: Oucinje) is a small village in the Municipality of Rogašovci in the Prekmurje region of northeastern Slovenia, right on the border with Austria.

+History

 In 1941 the village was ceded to Germany due its purely German inhabitants.
 The population of Ocinje was expelled in 1945 and replaced by Slovenians.